stevenc-stb/spdx-3-model/model/Hardware/Classes/CreateProcess.md

 ## Summary

-The CreateProcess refers to the abstract process class that can be used to represent the process of creation of a product
+The CreateProcess refers to the abstract process class that can be used to represent the process of creation of a product.

 ## Description